drvinceknight/cfm/main.md

 # Contact details

-- I am on parental leave.
-Geraint Palmer's email address is `palmergi1@cardiff.ac.uk`.
+- My address is `knightva@cardiff.ac.uk`.
-- My office: Abacws 2.54
+- My office: Abacws 2.52

 You are welcome to get in touch with me at any time although I might not immediately be available to respond.